forged-circuit/digital-privacy/USE-CASES.md

 # Use Cases

-This project is designed to support different privacy and usability needs.
+This system is designed to give you different levels of digital protection depending on your needs.

+Instead of focusing on technical settings, choose the outcome that fits your situation.

 ---

 ## 🏠 1.
 Family Safe Setup
-**Recommended Level:** 2–3
+Recommended Package: Starter Shield / Privacy Plus (Light Mode)

-- Blocks most ads and trackers
+- Blocks most ads and tracking
-- Minimal breakage
-- Safe for shared home networks
+- Designed for shared home networks
+- Minimal disruption to everyday apps and websites
+- Easy to manage with little to no maintenance

+👉 Best for: families, beginners, general home use

 ---

 ## 🔒 2.
 Balanced Privacy (Default)
-**Recommended Level:** 3–4
+Recommended Package: Privacy Plus

 - Strong ad and tracker blocking
-- Occasional minor breakage
-- Good balance of usability and privacy
+- Good balance between privacy and usability
+- Occasional sites may need adjustment or whitelist updates
+- Recommended starting point for most users

+👉 Best for: everyday users who want better privacy without complexity

 ---

 ## 🧠 3.
 Advanced Privacy User
-**Recommended Level:** 5–6
+Recommended Package: Pro Business Guard (Home Use Mode)

 - Aggressive tracking and telemetry blocking
+- Removes most background data collection
-- Some services may require manual whitelisting
+- Some apps or services may require manual fixes
+- More control over network behavior

-- Ideal for power users
+👉 Best for: power users and privacy-focused individuals

 ---

 ## ☠️ 4.
-Maximum / Paranoid Mode
+Maximum Protection Mode
-**Recommended Level:** 7
+Recommended Package: Ultimate Offense

-- Maximum blocking
+- Maximum blocking strength across the network
-- High likelihood of breakage
+- High chance of requiring whitelist adjustments
+- Removes almost all tracking and telemetry sources
-- Requires active whitelist management
+- Requires active awareness of what is being blocked

+👉 Best for: advanced users who want strict control

 ---

 ## 📺 5.
 Smart TV / Streaming Devices
-**Use:** TV blocklists + TV whitelists
+Recommended Setup: TV Filter Profiles (Special Configuration)

-- Designed to preserve streaming functionality
+- Optimized for streaming devices
-- Prevents over-blocking that breaks apps
+- Prevents over-blocking that breaks apps like Netflix, YouTube, etc.
-- Separate from main network levels
+- Uses separate TV-specific filtering rules

+👉 Best for: TVs, streaming boxes, media devices

 ---

 ## 🧪 6.
 Testing / Debug Mode
-**Recommended Level:** 1

-- Minimal blocking
+Recommended Package: Starter Shield (Minimal Mode)

-- Useful for troubleshooting issues
+- Light filtering for troubleshooting
 - Helps identify false positives
+- Useful when diagnosing network issues

+👉 Best for: debugging, setup validation, troubleshooting

 ---

-## 🧩 Tips
+# 🧩 Important Tips

-- Always pair blocklists with corresponding whitelists
-- Increase levels gradually
+- Start with a lower package and upgrade gradually
-- Test after each change
-- Keep logs enabled to identify breakage
+- Every network behaves differently—test before increasing protection
+- Whitelisting is normal and expected in stronger setups
+- Logs help you understand what is being blocked

 ---

-## 🧠 Recommended Strategy
+# 🧠 Recommended Strategy

-Start at Level 2 or 3 → monitor → increase as needed.

-Avoid jumping directly to high levels unless you are prepared to troubleshoot.
+1. Start with **Starter Shield or Privacy Plus**
+2. Monitor network behavior
+3. Upgrade only if needed
+4. Adjust using whitelists instead of disabling protection

+---

+# ⚠️ Final Note

+Higher protection does not always mean better experience.

+The goal is:
+> maximum protection with minimum disruption